 FIFO Inventory Calculator

-Is inventory management with the FIFO method right for your company?
+Is inventory management with the FIFO calculator right for your company?

 First In First Out is the most logical movement of goods from any storage area to the point of use.
 Especially, for perishables and sensitive items.
 That’s why many companies calculate the current value of inventory using the FIFO method.